medialab/fonio/README.md

 # Fonio - *a collaborative scholarly text editor allowing to build static websites*

-Fonio is a collaborative writing software aimed at building rich digital scholarly dissertations, using the architecture of websites to structure arguments, and the possibility to feature an extensible array of resources such as bibliographic references, images, tables, videos, and interactive elements.
+Fonio is a a collaborative scholarly text editor allowing to build high quality static websites, using the architecture of websites to structure arguments, and the possibility to feature an extensible array of resources such as bibliographic references, images, tables, videos, and interactive elements.

 Fonio puts an emphasis on documentation, allowing writers to describe all the resources gathered during their inquiry in a rich and homogeneous way (date, source, author, ...).
 It also allows them to build an augmented glossary in order to define key terms and browse them in an interactive way.